MarcusPang/nus-fintech-winter-project/README.md

 ### Starting local chain and frontend

-You can run `yarn dev` in the root directory to spin up the local dev network, built smart contracts, start reverse proxy, and start the frontend in a single terminal.
+You can run `yarn dev` in the root directory to spin up the local dev network, build smart contracts, start reverse proxy, and start the frontend in a single terminal.

 Alternatively, you can open the instances in separate terminals,

 - `yarn dev` or `yarn dev:mac` in [apps/contracts](apps/contracts) to start local dev network, build smart contracts, and start reverse proxy (see [package.json](apps/contracts/package.json) to see the commands being run concurrently)
 - `yarn dev` in [apps/web](apps/web) to start frontend

-## Frameworks/Libraries
+## Tech Stack

 ### Contracts